Ten Employee Handbook Updates to Consider for the New Year

 The executive authority, along with human resources, should annually review city policies to be certain they are compliant with any recent employment law changes, as well as changes in city practices.
 If it has been more than a few years since these policies were updated, they are not current.
 Checking on these matters now could prevent costly liability issues from occurring in the future.

 When updating or creating your policies, keep in mind that cities are unique.
 You need to work with someone who not only has expertise in personnel law and human resource matters, but someone who knows municipal law as well.
 KLC can offer this expertise in a way that is specific to your city’s needs.
 Whether it is creating or reviewing city personnel policies or providing training on your city policies or on a variety of specialized HR topics, KLC has you covered.
-For more information on this service or any other personnel-related matters, contact Andrea Shindlebower Main, Personnel Services Manager or Courtney Risk Straw, Personnel Services Attorney.
+For more information on this service or any other personnel-related matters, contact Andrea Shindlebower Main, Personnel Services Manager.